JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 Within the Arduino core libraries for ESP32 is the [WebServer](https://github.com/espressif/arduino-esp32/blob/master/libraries/WebServer/src/WebServer.h) class.
-This class is a "dead simple we-server" which can support `GET` and `POST` HTTP requests; although limited, it is perfect and lightweight for my use case of having a read-only API.
+This class is a "dead simple web-server" that supports `GET` and `POST` HTTP methods; although limited, it is perfect and lightweight for my use case of having a read-only API.

-The setup for this web server is very simple; all you need is to register a handler to a URI:
+The setup for this web server is basic; all you need is to register a handler to a URI:

 ```c++
 FloodRoutes::FloodRoutes(common::display::IDisplay* display, db::IFloodRepository* flood_repository,